l-r-w-250111/MindSwarm/README.md

 -   `--personas`: (Optional) Path to the Markdown file containing persona definitions.
 Defaults to `personas.md`.
 -   `--scenario`: (Optional) Path to the Markdown file containing the scenario.
 Defaults to `scenario.md`.
 -   `--output-log`: (Optional) Path to save the unified output log file.
 Defaults to `simulation_log.md`.
+-   `--listen-to-all`: (Optional) A flag that, if set, makes all personas hear all other personas' statements.
+By default, they only hear from their top influencers.

 **Example:**